RudiHansen/monitor/readme.txt

 			Add keyboard handling for q to quit
             Write eventlines.csv file with test data
             Repeated reading of CompStats, and output
+            Add Header to output
+            Add console size checking to output

 THANKS TO :